mhannum72/mylunch/README.md

 todo
 ====

+* Maybe I could animate with 2 images on top of each other - one full gray scale, the other color.
+I could animate the opacity of each ..

 * Would it be cool to have the pictures in the grid to be black-and-white until you hover over them (possibly)?